Mitigating Dataset Harms Requires Stewardship: Lessons from 1000 Papers: Derivatives raise new ethical questions

 \section{Derivatives raise new ethical questions}

-Machine learning datasets often serve simultaneous roles as a specific tool (e.g., a benchmark on a particular task) and as a collection of raw material that can be otherwise leveraged.
-The latter role---whose impact may even eclipse the former---can be seen through a dataset's use in derivatives.
-Widespread derivative creation can be a success of resource-sharing in the machine learning community as it reduces the cost of obtaining data.
-However, it also means that a dataset's ethics are far from stagnant.
+Machine learning datasets often serve simultaneous roles as a specific tool (e.g., a benchmark for a particular task) and as a collection of raw material that may be leveraged for other purposes.
+Derivative creation falls into the latter category, and can be seen as a success of resource-sharing in the machine learning community as it reduces the cost of obtaining data.
+This also means that the effort or cost of creating an ethically-dubious derivative can be much less than creating a similar dataset from scratch.
+For example, the DukeMTMC-ReID dataset was created using annotations and bounding boxes from the original dataset to build a cropped subset for benchmarking person re-identification.
+This process can be entirely automated (as far as we can determine from available documentation), which is far cheaper and faster than collecting and manually annotating videos.

-We identify four ways in which a derivative can raise ethical considerations, from which we categorized the 41 derivatives we identified (see Table~\ref{table:all-use}).
-A derivative can alter the purpose of a dataset by enabling new applications or by training a publicly-available model, and can alter the composition of a dataset by adding annotations or by post-processing.
-When we say that a derivative raises new ethical considerations, we do not mean to imply that the creation of the derivative (or the parent dataset) is necessarily unethical.

-\paragraph{New application.} Either implicitly or explicitly, modifications of a dataset can enable new applications, which may warrant discussion.
-Twenty-one of 41 derivatives we identified fall under this category.
-We present several examples:
+In our analysis, we identified four ways in which a derivative can raise ethical considerations (which does not necessarily imply that the creation of the derivative or the parent dataset is unethical).
+We analyzed all the 41 derivatives of MS-Celeb-1M, DukeMTMC, and LFW based on the four categories we identified.
+The full matrix is in Table \ref{table:all-use} in the appendix; we summarize the four categories below.